aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 ### Refresh GitHub login to log into prod Django admin panel

-To log into the production Django admin panel, you must simply be logged into the DANDI Archive production instance using an admin account.
+To log into the production Django admin panel, you must simply be logged into the {{ instance.name }} Archive production instance using an admin account.

-However, at times the Django admin panel login seems to expire while the login to DANDI Archive proper is still live.
+However, at times the Django admin panel login seems to expire while the login to {{ instance.name }} Archive proper is still live.
 In this case, simply log out of DANDI, log back in, and then go to the Django admin panel URL (e.g. https://api.dandiarchive.org/admin) and you should be logged back in there.